Patrix726/CGA-Project/individual/Tekle.md

 **Question of the Day:** How can we control sprite movement in Game Lab?

   - In this lesson, you will learn how to control sprite movement using the counter pattern.
-  - Lesson One: Prediction
+  - Level One: Prediction
-  - Lesson Two-Five: Skills Development
+  - Level Two-Five: Skills Development
-     - Lesson Two:
+     - Level Two:
         ```
             var jet = createSprite(350, 350);
             jet.setAnimation("jet");